-"Ran is over at the Suzuki girl's house for the weekend."
-He pulled his cell phone out of his pocket, "I will call just to double check, but then I expect some answers from you Conan!"
-Kogoro called his daughter's cell, "Hey there Ran, Conan kun and I are going to have a guy's weekend!
-You are coming home after school on Monday, right?"
+"Ran is over at the Suzuki girl's house for the weekend, I will call just to double check, then I expect some answers from you Conan," Kogoro called his daughter's cell, "Moshi moshi.
+Ran, Conan kun and I are going to have a guy's weekend, you are coming home after school on Monday, right?"

 "I am fine, you can manage to pass that onto Conan kun I assume?"
 Ran's voice holds the tinyist bit of amusement in it, "have fun, and don't kill him while I'm gone."

 "I'll try not to, but I make no promises," Kogoro responds watching the boy continue to rub his temples in a way that says he has a most irritating headache.
 "Take care Ran."
-She responds likewise and the boy opens his eyes.
+She responds likewise and the boy opened his eyes.

 "Exactly, the truth so impossible you never would have believed it until now, but Ran can never know.
 I owe you an explanation for the many months that you have allowed me the privilege of staying in your home while I picked up all the pieces of my life," Conan explains in that same even tone, "I used you, particularly your office and influence to find the men responsible for my condition.
 The man I call Ishida San is one of those men, he and Haibara both work for that organization.
-I'm afraid that's all of that part of the story that I can tell you."
+I'm afraid that's all of that part of the story I can tell you."

 "But it isn't the end of the story?"
 Kogoro asks noticing the phrasing, "what happened to your friend?"
 Conan smiles sadly, and weaves his fingers together.

 "Haibara Ai is the one who made Apotoxin 4869, and we have both been poisoned by it.
-Her name is really Amano Shiho," Conan pauses dramatically and pulls the bowtie up to his face, the voice that comes through it next is chillingly familiar, "she was a scientist working for them, and I sent her back as part of a deal to protect you, Ran, and the Shonen Tantei from my original mistake.
+Her name is really Miyano Shiho," Conan pauses dramatically and pulls the bowtie up to his face, the voice that comes through it next is chillingly familiar, "she was a scientist working for them, and I sent her back as part of a deal to protect you, Ran, and the Shonen Tantei from my original mistake.
 I followed Ishida san's partner and witnessed a blackmail scheme.
 At the time I was so engrossed in following him that Ishida himself snuck up behind me.
 I was hit upside the head with a baseball bat, after which I was poisoned and left for dead."